Featured Items

 |

-Description: Standard pattern formal award mappe and
+Description: Standard pattern formal award mappe and document

-awarded to Gordon Gollob.
-The formal document is a large double paged
+Gordon Gollob.
+The formal document is

-parchment with the right facing side showing the award description and award
+a large double paged parchment with the right facing side showing the award

-gold leaf and at the bottom of the document is Adolf Hitler’s original ink
+swastika is also finished in gold leaf and at the bottom of the document is

-signature.
-The outer mappe (cassette-folder) is an ivory colored velum
+The outer mappe (cassette-folder) is an

-parchment with a large gold fire-gilt bronze wehrmacht
+ivory colored velum parchment with a large gold fire-gilt bronze wehrmacht eagle affixed to the front cover.
+The typical gold hand tooled edges are

-Thiersch” mark at the bottom inner page.
-The mappe
+present as is the small gold “Frieda Thiersch” mark at the bottom inner page.

-cover and document both show moisture damage which occurred as a result of Gollob’s awards and documents being buried beneath a barn
+damage which occurred as a result of Gollob’s awards and documents being

-at the end of the war to protect them from being looted by the invading
+buried beneath a barn at the end of the war to protect them from being looted

-Allied troops. |
+by the invading Allied troops. |

 |

-Background: This Oakleaves document was part of the large grouping of Gollob’s awards and documents that were purchased from
+Background: This Oakleaves document was part of the large grouping of Gollob’s

-this grouping were all of Gollob’s consecutive
+decades ago.
+Included in this grouping were all of Gollob’s consecutive

 Knights Cross awards and formal documents to include his Knights Cross of the